Pedroaragon9/qGenerator/README.md

 - Python 3.10 or newer
 - Required libraries: `qtpy`, `pandas`, `pyinstaller` (for building executables)

-### Running the Application

-If you prefer not to build from source, you can download the prebuilt binaries:

-1. Download the appropriate binary file for your operating system:
-   - **Windows**: `QGenerator.exe`
-   - **macOS**: `QGenerator.app`

-2. Place the executable in a desired folder and run it directly.

-If you wish to build the application yourself, follow the steps below.

 ### Building from Source

 To run the application from source or make adjustments: